anubhav-tandon/Haar-Cascade/README.md

     OpenCV 3.2.0 should be installed.
     Python v3.5 should be installed.
-    (Optional) Matplotlib 2.0 should be installed if you want to see results in an organized manner as I've shown in this tutorial.
-But it's completely optional.
+    (Optional) Matplotlib 2.0 should be installed if you want to see results in an organized manner.

 Note: If you don't want to install matplotlib, then replace matplotlib code with OpenCV code as shown below:

 Instead of:
 plt.imshow(gray_img, cmap='gray')
-1

 plt.imshow(gray_img, cmap='gray')